sfarouk3/P1_Heart-Failure-analysis/blog.md

 ![figure_2](https://github.com/sfarouk3/P1_Heart-Failure-analysis/blob/main/Uda_P1_pic/null.png)

-Now, let's see the correlation between different aspects in the dataset, as we can see from  below matrix we can see positive correlation between sex and smoking and negative correlation between time and Death events
+Now, let's see the correlation between different aspects in the dataset, as we can see from  below matrix:
+- Negative correlation between time "follow-up times" and Death events.
+- Next factors correlated to Death events are ejection_fraction then age then serum_sodium.
+- Positive correlation between sex and smoking.

 ![figure_3](https://github.com/sfarouk3/P1_Heart-Failure-analysis/blob/main/Uda_P1_pic/corr.png)